Originally from Cambridge, Ontario, Karen Bagayawa graduated with her BFA from Queen’s University in 1998.

 Her work can be found in collections throughout Japan, the United Kingdom, Austria, the United States, Australia and Canada, where she is also represented by various commercial galleries.

 Karen currently resides in Coquitlam with her husband, Stephen, and their three children: Hanna, Jacob and Sienna.
 She draws on her natural surroundings as her greatest source of influence in her art.
+View all of Karen’s past and present works here.

 FOR PRIVATE VIEWING OPTIONS, PLEASE CONTACT THE GALLERY.
 WORLD-WIDE SHIPPING AND LAYAWAY PLANS ARE AVAILABLE.